 Back in early November, a date of November 29 – December 1 was picked.
 The permit was submitted and the site was reserved.

-November 28, 2010 – my wife and I drop my kids off at my moms house where my ex-wife will pick them up.
+My wife and I drop my kids off at my moms house where my ex-wife will pick them up.
 From there, my wife and I head over to my buddies house, visit for a little while, then he rides back to my house with my wife and I. Instead of him making the drive to my house Monday, we just picked him up on the way back home.

 When it comes time to head out to the woods, I usually take a few minutes to think about what I’am going to be doing and what kind of gear I may need.
 If I’am going on a simple day hike, I might bring the Maxpedition Falcon-II Pygmy, if its an overnight trip I might bring the Vulture-II and if its a short trip or hunting trip I’ll bring the Maxpedition Noatak.